 34 Quick Breakfast Ideas That Actually Fill You Up

-Toast bread, spread on peanut butter, and layer banana slices on top.
-Add cinnamon, chia seeds, or a pinch of flaky salt if you like contrast.
-It’s filling thanks to the protein and fat, and it takes about as long as the toaster.
-Keep bananas on the counter and it becomes a true grab-and-go.
+Toast the bread, spread the peanut butter on, and then layer the top with banana slices.
+If you want some contrast, add cinnamon, chia seeds, or a pinch of flaky salt.
+It is filling due to its protein and fat, and it takes roughly the same time as the toaster.
+Leave bananas on the counter and it becomes a grab-and-go.

 3) Overnight Oats

-Stir rolled oats with milk (or a non-dairy alternative) and a pinch of salt, then refrigerate overnight.
-By morning, the oats are creamy without any cooking.
-Add fruit, nut butter, or yogurt right before eating.
-Make two or three jars at once so you’re set for a few days.
+Combine rolled oats with milk (or a non-dairy option) and a little salt, and leave in the fridge overnight.
+In the morning, the oats become creamy and there is no cooking involved.
+Include yogurt, nut butter, or fruit just before eating.
+Prepare two or three jars at once to set yourself up for several days.

 4) Scrambled Eggs